knowkomal/web/content/blog/20231113-RaspberryPi/index.md

 Turned my Raspberry Pi into a mini Netflix at home using [Plex](https://plex.tv) Media Server.
 Now, I can watch my favorite shows, movies, and listen to music on any device at home.
 You can set it up too by following this guide: [Plex Media Server Guide](https://pimylifeup.com/raspberry-pi-plex-server/).

 ## Turning LED Strips On and Off with the Raspberry Pi
 My [LED strips](https://amzn.eu/d/fOHDthp) didn't come with a remote, so I got creative.
-Connected them to the Raspberry Pi and set up a way to turn them on and off using Shortcut App on my Apple devices to run script over SSH.
-It's not as complicated as it sounds.
-Here are the SSH commands:
+I connected them to the USB port of the Raspberry Pi and easily managed them by remotely switching the power to the USB ports on and off using SSH commands.
+These commands are sent using the Shortcut App on my Apple devices to run scripts over SSH, hence allowing me to remotely control the LED strips.
+It's not as complicated as it sounds..

-To turn it on
+#### SSH command to turn it on:
 {{< highlight go >}}echo password | sudo -S uhubctl -l 2 -a 1{{< /highlight >}}
-To turn it off
+#### SSH command to turn it off:
 {{< highlight go >}}echo password | sudo -S uhubctl -l 2 -a 0{{< /highlight >}}

 ## Using Raspberry Pi as a Bridge Between Mobile and Router
 In the past, there were no wired internet connections in my area.
 So, I came up with a solution using the Raspberry Pi.
 I connected my mobile and the router through the Pi, bringing internet access everywhere at home.
 If you want to know more about how I did it, check out this solution on [Stack Overflow](https://stackoverflow.com/q/41766414).

 ## Conclusion
 So, there you have it.
 Your Raspberry Pi can do a lot for you at home, and it doesn't take a tech genius to set these things up.
 Give it a try and make the most of your little helper!
+If you have any specific questions or need more details about these projects, don't hesitate to reach out.
+I'm here to help, so feel free to ask anything!